 - Preserve all evidence throughout the train investigation

 - Obtain the National Transportation Safety Board (NTSB) report

-- Obtain the Federal Railroad Administration (FRA), and any other government
+- Obtain the Federal Railroad Administration (FRA), and any other government agency reports

 - Obtain witness statements